Send us a message

 The biggest shift with accrual accounting is how you handle revenue.
 Instead of waiting for a payment to hit your account, you record revenue as soon as you’ve earned it.
 This means the moment you deliver a product or complete a service, you can count it as income on your books.
 This practice, known as revenue recognition, provides a much clearer picture of your sales activity within a given period, regardless of your customers' payment schedules.
 It shows your company’s actual performance, which is exactly what investors and lenders want to see.

-Matching Expenses to Revenue
+The Matching Principle: Aligning Expenses with Revenue

 Accrual accounting operates on what’s called the "matching principle."
 This just means you record expenses in the same period as the revenue they helped create.
 Think of it this way: if you paid your sales team a commission in January for a deal that brought in revenue in January, you’d record both the commission expense and the sales revenue in that same month.
 This approach directly links your costs to your earnings, giving you a true understanding of your profitability.
 It prevents expenses from one month from artificially lowering the profits of another, leading to more accurate financial statements.